Building applications: the building notice route

 It places emphasis on you and your builder to ensure the work complies with the Building Regulations.

 Using this system only one fee is payable and this is made when you initially submit the application.
 Although only one payment is required the cost is identical to the accumulated fee described in the full plans route.
+To calculate the required fees please view the relevant fee table on the right of this screen and then call Building Control Administration on 01322 343204 to make your payment.

 Please note: You should be absolutely sure you are going to build your project as no refund or part refund is permitted once your Building Notice submission has been made.